 Some of our courses require a deposit and this will be detailed in the offer letter.

 If you want to accept the offer, you will need to accept this in MyApplications and pay the deposit by the deadline date in the offer letter.

 When making payments, please ensure that you quote your application number in order for us to identify you.
 If you are a current student at Lancaster University, you should use your postgraduate application number and not your current student ID number.

 Deposits can take up to 10 working days to show in your application account and you will receive a confirmation email when this has been credited to your application account.

 The deposit may be refunded to you in some circumstances, please see the Deposit and Refunds webpage for information.

 You are not required to pay your tuition and accommodation fees until you register with the University during Welcome Week.
 The invoices will be issued when you have registered at the start of your programme.
 However, it is possible to make advance payments before your arrival if you wish.
-For more information on how payments can be made, please see our payment portal.
+For more information on how payments can be made, please see our Paying your fees information.

 You need to accept your offer and pay a deposit (if required) before you can apply for accommodation.
 If you have accepted the offer, you will receive an email from the Accommodation Office from mid-January onwards with details about the application process if your course starts in October.